alexsmith716/bootstrap-react-redux-webpack-ssr-two/README.md

 * A function is a self-contained collection of statements that run as a single unit: a subprogram
 * Functions are central to javascript's power
 * Every function has a body; the collection of statements that compose the function
-* calliing a function executes the body (aka run, execute, invoke, dispatch)
+* calling a function executes the body (aka run, execute, invoke, dispatch)
 * a function is an expression ( expressions resolve to a value )
 * a function call resolves to a value which is returned
 * the return keyword immediately terminates the function and returns the specified value